 A project management tool should serve the user’s style, not govern it, and ClickUp is designed for just that purpose.

 What are you waiting for?
 Try ClickUp today.

 Monday (formerly known as Dapulse) has grown in popularity because it’s a very simple tool to use.
 It gives you a great high-level overview of the status of your work, which makes it an appealing option for a lot of people.
 From the main dashboard of Monday/Dapulse, you can add new rows or tasks, assign tasks to team members and view your project timeline.
 However, there are a few drawbacks…for instance, if you add in more than 20 tasks it becomes unwieldy.
 And there are no recurring tasks or a great way to collaborate on tasks, such as assigning more than one person to help you on a project.
 Also there’s no forever free version, only a free trial.

 Basecamp is a perfectly adequate project management tool in many ways.
 They have a top-notch messaging platform that promotes collaboration, a handy universal search, a central place for files and a simple task management that’s great for small team collaboration.
 Basecamp also has a great a portal for outside clients to discuss work with the main project team, without altering any of the plans.

 See how ClickUp compares to Basecamp.

-Asana is one of the leaders of modern project management, having taken a very complex and rigid framework for a collaboration software solution and made it beautiful and easy to use.
 In many ways, they brought project management and collaboration to the masses.
 But that doesn’t mean there are no problems with Asana.